-We collaborate with indigenous partners and various national and international collaborators to solve important local and global challenges such as coastal urbanisation and population growth, catchment degradation, habitat and biodiversity loss and climate change.
+We work with with Indigenous partners and national and international collaborators to solve important local and global challenges.
+These include coastal urbanisation and population growth, catchment degradation, habitat and biodiversity loss and climate change.

-Core capabilities include:
+Core capabilities include

-- Hydrodynamic, biogeochemical and socio-ecological modelling.
+- Hydrodynamic, biogeochemical and socio-ecological modelling

-- Coastal remote sensing of water quality, bathymetry and habitats.
+- Coastal remote sensing of water quality, bathymetry and habitats

-- Observing systems development including bio-optics, acoustics and eco genomics.
+- Observing systems development including bio-optics, acoustics and eco-genomics

-- Benthic and pelagic ecology of temperate and tropical coastal ecosystems.
+- Benthic and pelagic ecology of temperate and tropical coastal ecosystems

 - Biogeochemical analyses and processes including contaminants, phytoplankton biochemistry and ecology and food

-- Marine resource assessment, including spatial marine planning and multiple-use management.
+- Marine resource assessment, including spatial marine planning and multiple-use management

-- Coastal informatics and visualisation of complex data.
+- Coastal informatics and visualisation of complex data

-- Quantitative benthic and pelagic ecology including stock assessment, fish biogeography and spatial dynamics for ecosystem characterization.
+- Quantitative benthic and pelagic ecology including stock assessment, fish biogeography and spatial dynamics for ecosystem characterization

-- Application and development of observational technologies, including genomics, optical-acoustic systems and underwater visual systems.
+- Application and development of observational technologies, including genomics, optical-acoustic systems and underwater visual systems

-- Marine resource economics, including statistical and risk-based approaches for resource management.
+- Marine resource economics, including statistical and risk-based approaches for resource management